 - (a) Suppose you wish to compare all possible models that one can build from the 15 predictors.
-How many models will you need to fit? - (b) Instead of considering all possible models, you decide to start with the model which uses all the predictors and then to remove one predictor at a time according to some criterion.
-What is the name for such an approach to model selection? - (c) Give the name of a criterion for comparing models and explain how to use it.
+How many models will you need to fit? - tors.
+How many models will you need to fit?
+15, which is an enormous number!
+Each predictor is "in" or "out", and there are 2x2x2 ... x2 seguences of "in" and "out". - (b) Instead of considering all possible models, you decide to start with the model which uses all the predictors and then to remove one predictor at a time according to some criterion.
+What is the name for such an approach to model selection?